UnivrESD/usm-t/tool/syntetic_gen/README.md

 ```

 ## Usage
-To run the generation of verilog designs simply use the following command:
+To run the generation of verilog designs simply use the following command from the "tool/syntetic_gen" folder:

 ```bash
 # Run the project